5 inspirational strong women of the Bible

 Children are often referred to as the church of today and the leaders of tomorrow.
 And in Rwanda, 16-year-old Deborah is being empowered to become a leader through sponsorship which provides education and medical check-ups.

 In just three sentences, the life of Anna is shown to be an extraordinary journey of trust and devotion, overflowing with her love for God.
-An 84-year-old prophetess, Anna recognises Jesus as the Messiah and became one of the first Christian missionaries, going forth to share the good news of Jesus.
+As one of the strong women of the Bible, the 84-year-old prophetess, Anna, recognises Jesus as the Messiah and became one of the first Christian missionaries, going forth to share the good news of Jesus.

 There was also a prophet, Anna, the daughter of Penuel, of the tribe of Asher.
 She was very old; she had lived with her husband seven years after her marriage, and then was a widow until she was eighty-four.
 She never left the temple but worshiped night and day, fasting and praying.
 Coming up to them at that very moment, she gave thanks to God and spoke about the child to all who were looking forward to the redemption of Jerusalem.
 (Luke 2:36-38).